trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 ``CMakeLists.txt`` files so it should be clear that this file is being processed.

 Coexisting Projects, Repositories, and Packages
 -----------------------------------------------

-Certain simplifications area allowed when defining TriBITS projects, repositories and packages.
+Certain simplifications are allowed when defining TriBITS projects, repositories and packages.
 The known allowed simplifications are described below.

-**TriBITS Repository == TriBITS Project**: It is allowed for a TriBITS Project and a TriBITS Repository to be the same source directory.
+**TriBITS Repository == TriBITS Project**: It is allowed for a TriBITS Project and a TriBITS Repository to be the same source directory and in fact this is the default for every TriBITS project (unless the the `<projectDir>/cmake/NativeRepositoriesList.cmake`_ is defined).
 In this case, the repository name and the project name are the same as well.
-This is quite common.
+This is quite common and is in fact the default that every TriBITS Project is also a TriBITS repository (and therefore must contain `<repoDir>/PackagesList.cmake`_ and `<repoDir>/TPLsList.cmake`_ files).
 This is the case, for example, with the the Trilinos and the `TribitsExampleProject`_ projects and repositories.
 In this case, the Project's and the Repository's ``Version.cmake`` and ``Copyright.txt`` files are one and the same, as they should be (see `Project and Repositiory Versioning and Release Mode`_).

-**TriBITS Package == TriBITS Repository**: It is also allowed for a TriBITS Repository to have only one package and to have that package be the base repository directory and have the same names.
-The TriBITS Pepository and the single TriBITS Package would typically have the same name in this case (but that is actually not required but is confusing if one does not make it so).
+**TriBITS Package == TriBITS Repository**: It is also allowed for a TriBITS Repository to have only one package and to have that package be the base repository directory.
+The TriBITS Repository and the single TriBITS Package would typically have the same name in this case (but that is actually not required but it is confusing if they are not the same).
 For example, in the TriBITS test project ``MockTrilinos``, the repostory and package ``extraRepoOnePackage`` are one in the same.
 In this case, the file ``extraRepoOnePackage/PackagesList.cmake`` looks like:

 .. include:: ../../package_arch/UnitTests/MockTrilinos/extraRepoOnePackage/PackagesList.cmake